Touch number read as Arabic in church monument (8)

 (cenotaph is a kind of monument)

-'touch number read as arabic in church' is the subsidiary indication.
+'touch number read as arabic in church' is the wordplay.

-'read as arabic' is a reversal indicator (Arabic is read from right to left).
+'read as arabic' says the letters should be written backwards (Arabic is read from right to left).

 'in' indicates putting letters inside.